 About the author…

-Career Change Expert Virginia Franco is a 4 times Certified Executive Resume Writer, LinkedIn Writer, Coach and Career Storyteller.
+Career Change Expert Virginia Franco is a four times-Certified Executive Resume Writer, LinkedIn Writer, Coach, and Career Storyteller.
 Her experience in corporate communications, journalism, and social work offered her a unique understanding of how people read, communicate, and share information.
 Connect with Virginia via her website VirginiaFrancoResumes.com, on LinkedIn, and on Twitter at @VAFrancoResumes.

 More about this author…